Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/README.md

 Write your text, get suggestion automatically, or by spinning the wheel

 ![Epicweb Optimizely AIAssistant_Scenario_Suggestion](https://github.com/Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/assets/9716195/5c77b604-ccb3-4d3b-be48-59a8c885dae2)

 ### Translates your text into other languages

+**Scenario 1:** English page exists with text in the property "page description", change to Swedish context of the page, spinn the button and it translates the field.

+**Scenatio 2:** Go to Swedish context of the page, paste in the English text, spinn the button and it translates the field to Swedish automatically.

+**Scenatio 3:** Translate text to any language

 ### Generates new text